gitmachtl/scripts/cardano/testnet/README.md

 The examples in here are for using the scripts in Offine-Mode.
 Please get yourself familiar first with the scripts in [Online-Mode](#examples-in-online-mode).
 Also a detailed Syntax about each script can be found [here](#scriptfiles-syntax--filenames).
 Working offline is like working online, all is working in Offline-Mode, theses are just a few examples. :smiley:<br>

 :bulb: Make sure your 00_common.sh is having the correct setup for your system!

+> :construction: The Hardware-Wallet Section is in progress, examples using HardwareKeys to register your StakePool and how to migrate from the old CLI-Keys to Hardware-Keys offline will follow!

 **Understand the workflow in Offline-Mode:**